-- Lock the exposure. - Point the camera toward the subject and press the button while pressing the shutter button halfway. - ► The flash will fire and when FEL appears, the flash output will be retained. - If you release your finger from the shutter button and press the button again, FEL will disappear and the FE will unlock. - Compose the scene and shoot.
+- Lock the exposure. - Point the camera toward the subject and press the button while pressing the shutter button halfway. - ► The flash will fire and when FEL appears, the exposure will be set. - If you release your finger from the shutter button and press the button again, FEL will disappear and the FE will unlock. - Compose the scene and shoot.